openearth/video-map/README.md

 # Introduction

-A set of Google Cloud services used to generate tiled video maps.
+A set of Google Cloud Functions used to generate tiled video maps.

 # Usage